CrowdStrike Falcon Alternatives

 Migration steps

-5. Cancel CrowdStrike if Huntress plus existing AV covers SMB shape.
+5. Cancel CrowdStrike if the Huntress plus existing-AV stack covers the SMB-shaped threat surface.

-Not for: Huntress falls short for 5K-plus endpoint enterprises needing CrowdStrike Falcon Complete depth; staying with CrowdStrike fits enterprise scale better.
+Not for: Skip Huntress if your fleet is 5K-plus endpoints with a dedicated SOC and Falcon Complete-grade IR services; staying with CrowdStrike fits enterprise scale better.

 Paid plans from $4.50/mo